 Pick a cheap car to insure

 The car your teen drives also has an impact on the rates of the policy.
 You can lower the impact on your premiums by choosing a car that costs less to insure.
-According to Kelly Blue Book (KBB), the least expensive cars to insure include the Honda Odyssey LX, Jeep Wrangler Sport and Subaru Outback.
+According to Kelley Blue Book (KBB), the least expensive cars to insure include the Honda Odyssey LX, Jeep Wrangler Sport and Subaru Outback.